 “If Valentine’s Day snuck up on you or you didn’t have time to do anything special, you can still make the day special for your husband.”

-And then she gives you several suggestions in her blog, Last Minute Valentine’s Day.
+And then Lori gives you several suggestions in her blog, Last Minute Valentine’s Day.
 These are things a wife can do for her husband.
-But a husband can also adapt these ideas for his wife.
+But a husband can also adapt the following ideas for his wife.
 Sneak a peek and see if you want to use any of these ideas.
 It might help you to be in better shape than these Skit Guys.
 Watch the following skit:

-With that in mind, the following suggestion from Debi Walter will help you to do just that.
-Romance is the goal.
+And then here are some other ideas to help you grow your love life together.
+Keep in mind that romance is the goal.
 And what a great goal to have!
 Read and see what you think:

 “We want to give you the heads up about our “Get Your Romance On” (GYRO) Date Night Challenge for Valentine’s Day.
 The idea is to give your spouse the gift of 14 dates beginning the week after Valentine’s Day and ending the week of May 23rd.”

 Debi then gives you guidelines to do this.
 You can read them in her blog: